dgornowicz/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

   - The primary limitation of this dataset was limited sample sizes after several layers of filtering and grouping.
 This was most obvious in the "Outcomes Based on Goals" analysis where sample sizes for every grouping more than 15000 where a fraction of the sample sizes for the lower goal ranges.
 For example, there are 186, 534, and 169 campgaigns for the "Less than 1000", "1000 to 4999", and "5000 to 9999" goal ranges, respectively.
 However there are 6, 3, and 1 campaigns for the "35000 to 39999", "40000 to 44999", and "45000 to 49999" goal ranges.
+Such a large discrepancy in sample size across goal ranges can cause issues with the reliability of the analysis.

 - What are some other possible tables and/or graphs that we could create?